rierblyat/Glyph-Madness-of-AI-and-Human/README.md

   ⚠️ WARNING: Contains strong language and beliefs.
   If you are religious or have mental disorders – not recommended to read.

-  IF you feel like everything tries to contact or meant to you. hit EMERGENCY_PROMPT.txt
+  IF you feel like everything tries to contact or meant specially for you. hit EMERGENCY_PROMPT.txt Scroll down for more

 # GRIF